BSc, BEng, PhD, MAIAA

 Having obtained degrees in Mechanics and Mechanical Engineering (1st) and Design and Manufacture (1st), he joined the University of Southampton as a PhD student in 2000.
 Upon completion of his doctorate ("Enhancements to Global Design Optimization Techniques") he worked as a Research Fellow in the Computational Engineering and Design research group on a series of industrial research projects for Rolls-Royce and BAE Systems.

 His appointment to an academic position in 2007 was followed by the award of a five year Royal Academy of Engineering (RAEng) Research Fellowship.
 András's RAEng research focused on reducing the environmental impact of passenger airliners through unconventional airframe geometries.

-In addition to 20+ journal articles, András is the author of a book exploring the scientific and technological limits of flight at high altitudes, as well as co-author of a Wiley text on statistical modeling for engineering design applications.
+In addition to 20+ journal articles, András is the author of a book exploring the scientific and technological limits of flight at high altitudes, as well as co-author of two Wiley texts, one on the statistical modeling for engineering design applications, another on aircraft geometry.

 "Using sophisticated optimization algorithms to engineer aircraft shapes the air likes to touch"

 The University of Southampton's electronic library (e-prints)

 Conference or Workshop Item

 - Design optimization (global and local search techniques)

 - Unmanned air vehicles, in particular their use in science missions